For ease of reference, we own and control the following Websites (“Websites” or “Website”):

 4.1.2 Your Data may be transferred to a successor company or other organisation in the event of a sale or insolvency administration; (but you will be notified and offered the chance to unsubscribe if this occurs);

 4.1.3 in some cases we may use subcontractors or partner organisations to conduct some processing of Your Data on our behalf, but this is always subject to strict contractual control and in compliance with UK data protection legislation; this may include using a third party to identify individuals from our database who may be in a position to support our work further or take part in market research activities;

 4.1.4 only if you have given your consent for such purpose, we pass Your Data to third parties so that they can send you information about GM food and arming campaigns and information which may be of interest to you; and

 4.2 In addition, some general statistical information about our user base may be passed on to reputable third parties for research purposes but these details will never include information personally identifying you.

 4.3 Remember that if you are using a blog, or forum on our Websites or Facebook, any information about you which you choose to post will be available for others to see and we can’t control how they may use it.
 Please therefore exercise caution and think carefully before posting any personal information.
 Likewise, we require that you don’t post any personal information about other people without first obtaining their express consent to do so.

-4.4 The use of photos on websites and in other publications poses direct and indirect risks to children and young people.
-We welcome photos of family members of all ages on this site but will not post pictures of children in unsuitable dress, or who are unattached to a family group (as evidenced by their postcode information).
+4.5 The use of photos on websites, on social media and in other publications poses direct and indirect risks to children and young people.
+We welcome photos of family members of all ages on this site but will not post, and will take steps to remove, pictures of children in unsuitable dress, or who are unattached to a family group (as evidenced by their postcode information).
 Submission of your child’s photo is taken as consent for that photo to be used by us as set out in section 3 and in our Terms & Conditions.
 We urge parents, wherever possible and practicable, to ask for the child’s permission to use their image before submission.